ReliefApplications/bms_front/README.md

 We are hoping to
-establish a more user-friendly version soon, one that is readable by our potential users (e.g. developpers and humanitarian actors).
+establish a more user-friendly version soon, one that is readable by our potential users (e.g. developers and humanitarian actors).

 ## Resources